The Post 16 provision at Digitech offers any prospective student the opportunity to study, develop and grow in an environment that is truly different.

 Digitech Post 16 has the right suite of courses and qualifications to inspire you to be part of the next generation of creative, digital and high-tech leaders.

 With this in mind, our Post 16 offer is specialised and built around creative, digital and high-tech subjects; there are opportunities for students to follow a vocational or academic route, or a blend of the two.
-Our Level 3 courses include a core range of A Levels, Vocational qualifications and the EPQ (Extended Project Qualification).
+Our Level 3 courses include a core range of A Levels, Vocational qualifications and the extended project qualification in cyber security.
 Our offer is designed to prepare our students for progress to university, further training or employment having gained relevant and appropriate digital sector skills and qualifications.

 Other than the exam courses on offer, Digitech provides a formal Information Advice and Guidance programme, which helps prepare P16 students for the next steps, be it University or a higher-level apprenticeship.
 There is also a re-sit programme for students who have not met the floor targets in GCSE English and Mathematics at their previous school.

 This ethos of progression, coupled with a program of personal coaching and mentoring for our post-16 students results in students who are equipped to meet their life goals.
-Digitech Studio School works collaboratively with the Cabot Learning Federation (CLF) Post 16, and our students can also access CLF Post 16 Enrichment.
+Digitech Studio School works collaboratively with the Cabot Learning Federation (CLF) Post 16, and our students can also access CLF A level courses and Post 16 Enrichment.

 Entry requirements for each course at Digitech are dependent on a number of factors that are discussed at interview.

 Diplomas in Business or IT

 4’s in English and maths and 3C’s in relevant subject areas, or a demonstrable level 3 skill set for IT.

 Diplomas in Media or Art and Design